canjs/canjs/guides/getting-started-tutorial/models.md

 We're not going to connect to a server to retrieve our data; however, we're going to code our model as if we were.
 How can this possibly work?
-CanJS provides a handy utility, can.fixture, that we can use to easily mimic the functionality of connecting to a server. can.fixture intercepts an AJAX request and simulates the response with a file or a function.
-You can use can.fixture to develop JavaScript independently of backend services.
+CanJS provides a handy utility, `can.fixture`, that we can use to easily mimic the functionality of connecting to a server. `can.fixture` intercepts an AJAX request and simulates the response with a file or a function.
+You can use `can.fixture` to develop JavaScript independently of backend services.

-can.fixture is not included with the base CanJS package.
-It's a good practice to keep it separate from your production CanJS library, which is why we downloaded and used it a separate script tag, rather than including it with our custom download. *If you use can.fixture during development, remember to remove it once you need to connect to your REST services*.
+`can.fixture` is not included with the base CanJS package.
+It's a good practice to keep it separate from your production CanJS library, which is why we downloaded and used it a separate script tag, rather than including it with our custom download. *If you use `can.fixture` during development, remember to remove it once you need to connect to your REST services*.

 Let's create a fixture that will respond to our requests for menu item data.
-Create another file in the models folder called `fixtures.js`.
+Create another file in the `models` folder called `fixtures.js`.
 Add the following code to that file:

 ```
-/**
- * Restaurants Model Fixture
- */
 can.fixture('GET /restaurants', function() {
   return [
     {